CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/03_getting_started.md

 - When the deposit button is clicked, deposit the typed amount to the balance.
 - Display messages when a transaction has been completed.
 - Display messages if any errors occurs during a transaction.

 **Phew, that's quite a list!**

 Deep breaths.
-Being a good developer is all about splitting the initial problem into smaller problems and creating a plan of attack, which is what we did above.
+Being a good developer is all about splitting the initial problem into smaller problems and creating a plan of attack.
 We then want to proceed with a test-driven approach, dissecting the smaller problems into even smaller bits.

 Another great tool to help us clarify the problem at hand is to split the functionality up into User Stories, and this is the perfect time to write our first story.
 Let's start out simple: